Updated July 2021

-One of five nuclear-weapon states recognized under the Nuclear Non-Proliferation Treaty, the United Kingdom is in the process of reducing the overall size of its nuclear weapon stockpile.
+One of five nuclear-weapon states recognized under the Nuclear Non-Proliferation Treaty, the United Kingdom had until 2021 been in the process of reducing the overall size of its nuclear weapon stockpile.
 The United Kingdom maintains a minimal deterrent with the smallest deployed nuclear arsenal of the nuclear-weapon states.
 Its nuclear forces are entirely sea-based and the country maintains a deliberately ambiguous nuclear use policy.
-This policy is intended to complicate the strategic decision-making of potential adversaries, but the ambiguity could lead to miscalculation in the event of a nuclear confrontation.
+This policy is intended to complicate the strategic decision-making of potential adversaries.

 Nuclear weapons collaboration between the United Kingdom and the United States is rooted in the World War II effort to develop the first atomic bomb and the programs remain linked today.
 The Mutual Defense Agreement of 1958 between the two countries allows for the sharing of classified information to develop nuclear power and weapons for military use.
 The United Kingdom relies solely on its nuclear-powered ballistic missile submarines (SSBN) for its nuclear deterrent, and the warhead deployed, the Trident Holbrook, is based on the United States’ W76 warhead.
-There is speculation that the United States’ W93 warhead – which may replace the U.S. Navy’s W76 warhead – might be the design basis for the United Kingdom’s next nuclear warhead.
-The United Kingdom also buys its Trident II D5 submarine-launched ballistic missiles (SLBM) from the United States.
+There is speculation that the United States’ W93 warhead – which may replace the U.S. Navy’s W76 warhead – might be the design basis for the United Kingdom’s next nuclear warhead, and the UK government has actively lobbied Congress to support its funding.
+The United Kingdom also buys its Trident II submarine-launched ballistic missiles (SLBM) from the United States.

 The United Kingdom’s nuclear forces are a part of the North Atlantic Treaty Organization’s (NATO) integrated military command structure, but London retains independent decision-making powers.
 Any commands by NATO personnel can be overruled if the action would pose a direct threat to the United Kingdom’s national interest.
-However, the United Kingdom is committed to using its nuclear weapons in “extreme circumstances of self-defense, including the defense of our NATO Allies.”
+However, the United Kingdom is committed to using its nuclear weapons, consistent with the Washington Treaty, in “extreme circumstances of self-defense, including the defense of our NATO Allies.”

-The United Kingdom is estimated to possess 200 nuclear weapons, of which 120 are operationally available and only 40 are deployed at a time.
-All of the deployed warheads are controlled by the Royal Navy, which maintains a continuous at-sea presence via its 4 Vanguard-class nuclear-powered submarines.
+The United Kingdom is estimated to possess 225 nuclear weapons, of which 120 are operationally available and only 40 are deployed at a time.
+All of the deployed warheads are controlled by the Royal Navy, which maintains a continuous at-sea presence via its four Vanguard-class nuclear-powered submarines.
 This posture ensures a secure second-strike capability in the event of a nuclear attack.

 Throughout the Cold War, the United Kingdom relied on an air- and sea-based nuclear deterrent, but this posture was seen as unnecessary after the collapse of the Soviet Union.
 The United Kingdom retired its last air-delivered nuclear weapon, the WE 177, in March 1998 and dismantled it completely by the end of August 1998.
 These gravity bombs were deployed by the Royal Navy and the Royal Air Force with yields ranging from 200-400 kilotons.
 There was also a low-yield variant with an approximate 10-kiloton yield for use against enemy troops, which was also retired in the 1990s.

-The United Kingdom’s nuclear forces are entirely sea-based, and it has maintained a continuous at-sea presence since 1969 through its nuclear-powered SSBN.
+The United Kingdom’s nuclear forces are entirely sea-based, and it has maintained a continuous at-sea presence known as Operation Relentless since 1969 through its nuclear-powered SSBN.
 Four of the Vanguard-class SSBNs are kept on rotation to maintain this presence.
-Each SSBN holds no more than eight Trident II D5 SLBMs, which have an estimated range of 7,400 kilometers.
+Each SSBN holds no more than eight Trident II SLBMs, which have an estimated range of 7,400 kilometers.
 The Vanguard-class SSBNs will be replaced in the early 2030s by four new submarines, known as Dreadnought.
-The Dreadnought SSBNs will have a service life of a minimum of 30 years and the capability to carry 12 missiles, although four missile tubes will be filled with ballast.
+The Dreadnought SSBNs will have a service life of a minimum of 30 years and the capability to carry up to 12 missiles.